mecklin69/AssignmentOpenCV-ImageStitching/README.md

 ## Final Thoughts

-This was a good experiment in understanding how commercial stitching tools like Ashlar actually work under the hood.
+This was a good experiment assignment in understanding how commercial stitching tools like Ashlar actually work under the hood.
 It’s still not perfect — some edges are off, and there are light seams here and there — but it’s impressive how far OpenCV can go with the right combination of RANSAC, ECC, and blending.

-If I revisit this, I’d like to add global optimization and exposure balancing to make it more “publication-grade”.
 For now, this pipeline gives me a transparent and reproducible way to stitch microscope slides entirely offline — no external dependencies, no hidden black boxes.
+This is the best i thought of time is running out i tried ashlar but i wasnt able to achieve, so i looked uo the internet youtube and ai, and found my way through above mentioned methodolgy.

 ---